[Interview] How EU diplomacy is helping a Philippine journalist

 She spoke by phone from her flat in the Phillipine capital, the world's most densely populated urban area, which is home to over 20m people and where armed police were now enforcing curfews.

-And she was "very worried" about the sorry state of her country's healthcare system if infections went up.
+And she felt "very worried" about the sorry state of her country's healthcare system if infections went up.

 "I never thought we'd live through something like this", she said.